JKorec/NLP_CEFR_Language_Classification/README.md

 The datasets were cleaned and combined for model training.
 The Kaggle data required additional preprocessing because paragraph-level labels do not always apply cleanly to every sentence within the paragraph.

+The full dataset with augmented data and training/testing splits can be viewed [here](data)

 ## Code Overview

 [Enhanced Setup](Enhanced%20Setup.ipynb) contains all of the data preprocessing and class partitions.